folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Vendor invoice number.** The vendor invoice number for the invoice.
 *   **Vendor name.** The name of the vendor.
 *   **Accounting code.** The accounting code for the invoice.
+*   **Address, Primary.**  The vendor’s primary address information.
+This address is included on the invoice voucher and voucher export.

 ### Links and documents